Last Updated on January 29, 2023 by Jim Ferri

 While wandering about we noticed a sign that said this was the spot that divided the Adriatic and Ionian Seas, which probably had much to do with the sculpting of the ruggedly beautiful coastline.
 The monastery and lighthouse were on the Adriatic side, the left side of the road as you traveled south.

 Across the road at the bottom of the headland was the Ionian Sea and the idyllic little town of Santa Maria di Leuca.
-It’s August and Santa Maria’s small hotels and restaurants, as was its beach, are at capacity.
+It’s August and Santa Maria’s small hotels and restaurants, as is its beach, are at capacity.

 Its beautiful aquamarine harbor is full with small pleasure boats and a few yachts.
-I surmise the latter have dropped anchor here since this is the last stop before one sails off to Greece, Turkey or across the Mediterranean to Africa.
+I surmise the yachts have dropped anchor here since this is the last stop before one sails off to Greece, Turkey or across the Mediterranean to Africa.

 Beyond the Heel, Lots to See in Puglia